-The Management team of the Bank have the sole accountability for the preparation of the Report and are responsible for the information disclosed in the Report as well as the processes for collecting, analysing and reporting the information presented in the Report.
-In performing the assurance work, our responsibility is to the management of the Bank; however, this statement represents our independent opinion and is intended to inform the outcome of our assurance to the stakeholders of the Bank.
+The Management of Commercial Bank have the sole responsibility for the preparation of the Report as well as the processes for collecting, analysing and reporting the information presented in the Report.
+In performing our assurance work, our responsibility is to the Management; however, our statement represents our independent opinion and is intended to inform the outcome of our assurance to the stakeholders of the Bank.
 DNV GL was not involved in the preparation of any statements or data included in the Report except for this Assurance Statement.

 DNV GL provides a range of other services to Commercial Bank, none of which in our opinion, constitute a conflict of interest with this assurance work.
-DNV GL’s assurance engagements are based on the assumption that the data and information provided by the client to us as part of our review have been provided in good faith and free from any misstatements.
+DNV GL’s assurance engagements are based on the assumption that the data and information provided by the client to us as part of our review have been provided in good faith and are free from any misstatements.
 DNV GL expressly disclaims any liability or co-responsibility for any decision a person or an entity may make based on this Assurance Statement.
-Our scope of work focussed on verification of non-financial disclosures only and excluded verification of the reported data on financial performance of the Bank, as financial disclosures and data has been subject to a separate independent statutory audit process.

 During the assurance process, we did not come across limitations to the scope of the agreed assurance engagement.